 Next to the hall was a smaller structure that was fenced off, similar to the one found at Tissø on Zealand (Danish: Sjælland).
 This smaller building is believed by some to have been a place of worship to the pagan gods.

 On the other side of the moat, were four wells and three other buildings, which may have been barns, workshops, and stables.

 The big hall within the fortress could have been a hall of great importance, and a place where powerful people in charge sat around the fire to discuss matters at hand.

 It was at a time where only the language of the sword was spoken, and peace was more the exception than it was the norm.
 It was the strongest that ruled the lands, and the strongest was the one with the most warriors at his disposal.

-The hall stood in the center of what is believed to have been a small society of approximately 1,000 people, who lived in small houses called gruppehuse, scattered throughout the nearby landscape.
+The fortress stood in the area of what is believed to have been a small society of approximately 1,000 people, who worked in small houses called gruppehuse, scattered throughout the nearby landscape.

 This is a perfect location to have a strategically placed control post to observe an incoming army or fleet.
 An analysis that was conducted in 2016, also confirms that the area had no significant tree growth, and large parts of the area are believed to have been mainly wetlands, which made it easy to defend.

 This fortress is also located on top of a hill, where guards could have seen hostile ships at a great distance.
 The areas on this map that is green, is where it was possible for someone at a height of 1.80cm to see hostiles from the fortress.
 Seeing for that many kilometers would have given them enough time to prepare or warn of an incoming attack.

 If they were in need of reinforcements, then they could have lit a fire on the hill called a “Bavnehøj”.
 If you have seen Lord of the rings, and how they lit a fire on the mountains to signal for help, that is how it would have looked like.
 These Bavnehøje have been found at various locations in Denmark.